andreeamaco/js-boilerplate-tutorial/chapter3-transpiling/transpiling-code.md

+# Chapter 3: Transpiling your code

-# What does it mean to transpile your code?
+## What does it mean to transpile your code?

 Transpiling means “translating” code that’s written in one language (or a version of it) to the equivalent code written in another language (or a different version).
 For example, code that’s written in ES6, JSX or in TypeScript can be transpiled to ES5, which is understood and supported by all browsers.